tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

 ### Your Standards and compliance
 If you're in a regulated industry which has specific expectations around geographic placement, compliance, access or data residency, Tembo Self Hosted might be a better fit.
-You can control who has access to and how environments are setup to meet your specific needs.
+You can control who has access and how environments are setup to meet your specific needs.

 ### Dedicated Support